etlr/chef-duo-security/README.md

 More on integrations here: https://www.duosecurity.com/docs/getting_started

+e.g.
 #### duo-security/attributes/default.rb
 default['duosecurity']['ikey']
 default['duosecurity']['skey']
 default['duosecurity']['host']
 default['openssh']['server']['force_command']

-default['duosecurity']['duo_unix']['url']

-The version and checksum attributes are currently static to make sure you are downloading the correct file.
-If you want the latest version of duo_unix, you'll need to increment the version number here as well as grab the correct checksum;
-default['duosecurity']['duo_unix']['version']
-default['duosecurity']['duo_unix']['checksum']

-if platform?("ubuntu", "debian")
-  default['duosecurity']['config_dir']
-elsif platform?("redhat", "centos",  "fedora") default['duosecurity']['config_dir']
-end

 Usage
 -----
 #### duo-security::default
 There is only one cookbook at this time.
-This automates all the two-factor authentication things for you.
+This automates everything for you.

 e.g.
 Just include `duo-security` in your node's `run_list`: